Benjamin COSSE, a visionary engineer

 Entrepreneurship

-After training asa General Engineer and obtaining a Master's degree in Interactive 3D Technology Management at Arts et Métiers, Benjamin Cosse embarked on anentrepreneurial adventureand foundedCottos Medicala company specializing in the design of equipment for healthy aging.
+After completing ageneral engineering degree and a Master of Science Research and Management of 3D Interactive Technologies at Arts et Métiers, Benjamin Cosse embarked on anentrepreneurial journeyand foundedCottos Medicala company specializing in the design of equipment for healthy aging.

 After completing a Baccalaureate in Science and Technology and a preparatory class in Mathematics and Physics (MPSI/MS) at the Prytanée National de La Flèche, Benjamin enrolled at Arts et Métiers the Angers campus in 2007.
 Thwarted by a serious health problem, he was unable to pursue his ambition of a career as a military officer.
 He therefore opted for a school that offered training in general industrial and pragmatic technical culture: Arts et Métiers.
 It was here that he learned to forge, handle molten metal, and machine parts. " which makes us humble and brings us closer to the operators ."
 In his third year, he pursued a double degree and enriched his experience with a stay at the Universidad Politecnica in Spain: "an incredible, unforgettable experience."